Understanding Music Royalties – Composition, Publishing, and Mechanical Royalties

 Performance royalties

-Paid when the composition is publicly performed: radio, TV, live venues, streaming, etc. In the U.S., PROs like ASCAP or BMI collect performance royalties for songwriters and publishers; in Canada, SOCAN handles performance royalties and also administers reproduction rights.
+Paid when the composition is publicly performed: radio, TV, live venues, streaming, etc. In the U.S., PROs like ASCAP or BMI collect performance royalties for songwriters and publishers.
+SOCAN handles performance royalties in Canada and, since acquiring SODRAC in 2018, also administers reproduction/mechanical rights.
+CMRRA is another major Canadian mechanical licensing administrator.
 ASCAP also notes that performance royalties are split 50% writer share / 50% publisher share

 Mechanical royalties